 SN: I remember seeing William Hague being interviewed by Cathy Newman on Channel 4 News talking about rape as a weapon of war, which he was obviously very good on, and she pointed out that his government was detaining survivors of rape as a weapon of war in Yarls Wood.
 His response was ‘we have a very complicated asylum system’ – he wouldn’t face up to the fact that he wanted to help victims when they’re “over there” but as soon as the women are in the UK it’s not a concern.

-W4RW: I do befriending work in Yarls Wood and about half the women I’ve worked with are lesbian or bisexual.
+W4RW: I do befriend work in Yarls Wood and about half the women I’ve worked with are lesbian or bisexual.
 And some of them are out but a lot of them don’t talk about it.
 I’ve been surprised at how out the woman I mentioned before is, especially as she’s experienced homophobia within Yarls Wood.
 And that’s a real issue you know, if you’re from Nigeria and you’re a lesbian and you go in there – most people are drawn to their country groups – but then there may be homophobia within that group because of the culture the women have come from.
-Women therefore find they can bond over their nationality but can’t talk about their sexuality.
+Women, therefore, find they can bond over their nationality but can’t talk about their sexuality.

 SN: And of course that makes the whole burden of proof harder because the Home Office wants to know why you’re not out.
 I remember there was a case recently with a Nigerian woman who had children and that was used to “prove” she wasn’t gay.
 I mean, my mum’s a lesbian and I was like “oh so do I not exist then?”.
 As you say, if you’ve come from a culture where you’ve had to hide your sexuality and live a closeted life, where’s your proof?
 And also how do you evidence sexuality anyway?